bjlittle/geovista/docs/src/index.rst

 unstructured geospatial data interactively in 3-D.

 We're still busy crafting the documentation, which is incomplete and liable to change.
-So thanks for your patience.
+Thanks for your patience.
 However, your feedback is important to us.
 So feel free to submit a :fab:`github` `Issue`_  or :fab:`github` `Pull-Request`_ to help elevate ``geovista`` to the next level of awesome 🚀